Somnambulist (Angel): Production details

 After writing the first draft, Tim Minear had to rewrite parts of the script to accommodate Wesley's arrival and Doyle's departure; the final scene on the rooftop was originally between Angel and Doyle.
 The script was originally called "The Killer I Created", until a detailed summary appeared online, prompting Minear to alter the title.
 "I went on to the Buffy message board... changed the title and said it was about dreams and about horrible things that you do in your sleep, which completely fooled the fans," says Minear.

 Minear says Kate finally discovering Angel is a vampire is "sort of the point of the episode."
 Another pivotal scene, which was conceived early in the breaking stage, is when Kate goes through Angel to stake Penn.
 Minear calls this "the perfect moment.
 Because it's Angel opening himself up and actually sort of taking responsibility in a visceral movie kind of way for this horrible thing that he's done."

+Unusually more than fifty actors were auditioned before Jeremy Renner was cast as Penn; the casting director Amy Britt later commented that it was difficult to cast an antagonist to Angel, but Renner was "formidable" despite being physically less imposing than Boreanaz.